chrisbroski/fetchbot/README.md

     stderr: mmal: main: Failed to create camera component
     stderr: mmal: Failed to run camera app.
 Please check for firmware updates

 I have been spending too much time trying to fix this.
 For a prototype I am not going to worry too much, but I'll need more stable hardware eventually.
-It seems clear that the Raspberry Pi Camera is not suitable for production applications of this nature (visual AI processing.)
+It seems that the Raspberry Pi Camera is not designed for production applications of this nature (visual AI processing.)

-#### Node.js
+### Why Node.js?

 Node.js is working great for AI programming.
 A low-level language like C doesn't have the advanced abstractions needed and a Duplo language like Arduino is appropriate only for animatronics.
 Lisp or Erlang are better than the JavaScript in this respect but I don't know those languages.
 Why didn't I use Python?
 Um, hey, look over there!
 A robot!